joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/09/technology/birds-arent-real-gen-z-misinformation.html?searchResultPosition=1

 **Lina Wertmüller, Italian Director of Provocative Films, Dies at 93**\
-`She established a idiosyncratic reputation for blending tragedy and farce, politics and sex.
+`She established an idiosyncratic reputation for blending tragedy and farce, politics and sex.
 She was the first woman to be nominated for a best director Oscar.`\
 https://nytimes.com/2021/12/09/movies/lina-wertmuller-dead.html?searchResultPosition=2

 **Mobile-Home Values Have Been Migrating Upward at Breakneck Speed**\